IvaylaN/Final-Project-Automation-course/README.md

 Test 2 DeleteOldPost - Delete old post (Prerequisites: there is only one picture in All posts)
 1. Load ISkillo website and login
 2. Go to profile page
-3. Click All posts
+3. Click All posts and show their number
-4. Choose one of your posts
+4. Choose the post
 5. Choose delete post
 6. Choose option Yes
-7. Confirm that there are no posts
+7. Confirm that there are no posts and show their number

 Test 3 DislikePublicPost - It is impossible to dislike posts with logged-out user (Prerequisites: Logged-out user)
 1. Load ISkillo website
-2. Load public posts and choose one
-3. Choose one post and click on it
+2. Choose one post and click on it
-4. Verify that the chosen one is visible
+3. Verify that the chosen one is visible
-5. Verify that it is impossible to press dislike button
+4. Verify that it is impossible to press dislike button

 Test 4 ChangeProfileInfo - The user is able to change his information using Modify Your Profile form
 1. Load ISkillo website and login
-2. Go to profile page
+2. Confirm log im by checking Log out btn is visible.
+Go to profile page
 3. Click edit info button
 4. Verify visibility of Modify your profile window is shown
 5. Fill the field Public info
 6. Click Save btn
-7. Go to profile and to modified field
-8. Verify the entered text is visible
+7. Verify the entered text is visible

 Test 5 SeachField - The search field is available only for the logged users
 1. Load ISkillo website and login